What Are Ethical Hackers and Should You Hire One?

 They can test the efficacy of your cybersecurity software.
 They can reveal whether or not your team would even be aware of an attack.
 And they can even try to trick your employees with social engineering and phishing attempts.

-But are all of these services just bells and whistles or something that your company actually needs?
+But are all these services just bells and whistles or something your company needs?

 Should My Business Invest in Ethical Hackers?

-As you may have guessed, the answer to this question depends on a multitude of factors.
-If your company is large enough and you feel like it might be targeted in attacks, investing in an ethical hacker is a great idea.
+As you may have guessed, the answer to this question depends on many factors.
+Investing in an ethical hacker is a great idea if your company is large enough and you feel it might be targeted in attacks.

 Featured image by DC Studio via Shutterstock.com